Mister-Axolotl/bdshop/README.md

 ## Important

-.gitkeep files arejust for adding empty folders on github
+.gitkeep files are just for adding empty folders on github

 ## Branches